Hugosh71/Projet_Mangetamain/docs/installation/setup.rst

 After successful installation, you can:

-1. Read the :doc:`usage` guide to learn how to use the application
+1. Read the :doc:`../usage/index` guide to learn how to use the application
-2. Explore the :doc:`api/index` for detailed API documentation
+2. Explore the :doc:`../api/index` for detailed API documentation
-3. Check the :doc:`development` guide for contributing to the project
+3. Check the :doc:`../development/index` guide for contributing to the project